Compression fitting: Operation principle

 Larger sizes of compression fitting do not have a single nut to compress the ferrule but a flange with a ring of bolts that performs this task.
-The bolts have to be tightened evenly.
+The bolts must be tightened evenly.

 Thread sealants such as joint compound (pipe dope or thread seal tape such as PTFE tape) are unnecessary on compression fitting threads, as it is not the thread that seals the joint but rather the compression of the ferrule between the nut and pipe.
 However, a small amount of plumber's grease or light oil applied to the threads will provide lubrication to help ensure a smooth, consistent tightening of the compression nut.

 It is critical to avoid over-tightening the nut or else the integrity of the compression fitting will be compromised by the excessive force.
 If the nut is overtightened the ferrule will deform improperly causing the joint to fail.
 Indeed, overtightening is the most common cause of leaks in compression fittings.
 A good rule of thumb is to tighten the nut first by hand until it is too difficult to continue and then tighten the nut one half-turn more with the aid of a wrench; the actual amount varies with the size of the fitting, as a larger one requires less tightening.
 The fitting is then tested: if slight weeping is observed, the fitting is gradually tightened until the weeping stops.

 The integrity of the compression fitting is determined by the ferrule, which is easily prone to damage.
 Thus care should be taken when handling and tightening the fitting, although if the ferrule is damaged it is easily replaced.